MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 ![Check Control Position](images/check-control-position.png)

-This condition triggers when a movable object like a lever or a wheel reaches a specified position.
+This condition triggers when a movable object like a lever or a wheel reaches a position within a range.
 The position is normalized from 0 (down) to 1 (up) for a lever, and from -1 to 1 for a driving wheel.

 #### Configuration